ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 ## Next steps
 {: #next-step-adjustable-iops}

-Create more volumes or manage your existing block storage volumes.
-See this information:
+Create more volumes or manage your existing block storage volumes:

 * [Creating block storage volumes by using the UI](/docs/vpc?topic=vpc-creating-block-storage)
 * [Managing block storage volumes by using the UI](/docs/vpc?topic=vpc-managing-block-storage)